AndresQuichimbo/CUWALID/docs/source/dryp_model.rst

 Simulation parameter file
 """"""""""""""""""""""""""

-Information about simulation parameters such as period or time step must be provided in a plain text file.
+Information about simulation parameters such as period or time step must be provided in a json.
 This file contains parameters that control the simulations such as simulation period, format of input files as well as the activation of model components such as groundwater flow.

-The simulation settings file has to include in the first line the following text *DWAPM_SET*, as shown in the example below, omitting the first line will stop the simulation.
-Lines with numerical values are allowed to change.
-The change of position of lines will also result in inconsitent results or even stopping the model.

-*Simulation period}*
+*Simulation period*
 """"""""""""""""""""

-Information related to simulation period should be specified as the initial and final date of the simulation and must be specified in lines 4 and 6.
-Date must be specified as integers separated by spaces (e.g. 2001 1 9), zeros on the left side are not allowed (e.g 2001 01 19, will raise an error).
+Information related to simulation period should be specified as the initial and final date of the simulation.
+Date must be specified as integers separated by spaces (e.g. 2001 1 9),
+zeros on the left side are not allowed (e.g 2001 01 19, will raise an error).

 *Simulation time step*
 """"""""""""""""""""""

-Simulation time step for each component must be specified at lines 8, 10, and 12, for the surface, subsurface, and groundwater component, respectively.
 Time has to be specified in minutes, with a maximum time step of one day (1440 min).
 Time step must be an integer, and values must be rational fraction of the hour (e.g 20 min is allowed but 25 will stop the simulation) when sub-hourly time step is set.
 In case of hourly time steps, it must be a rational fraction of the day (e.g. 180 min (3h) is allowed but 300 min (5h) will result in errors).
 The time step of the groundwater components can not be less than the surface component.

 *Forcing data format*
 """"""""""""""""""""""

-The format of precipitation, evapotranspiration, vegetation, boundary conditions, and water abstraction files must be specified in lines 15.
-The following options are available:
+The format of precipitation, evapotranspiration, vegetation, boundary conditions are shown below respectively:

-0. csv file (only one file, that will be applied to the whole model domain)
+1. csv file (only one file, that will be applied to the whole model domain)
-1. netCDF file, only when one file is provided for the entire simulation period.
+2. netCDF file, only when one file is provided for the entire simulation period.
-2. netCDF files, when yearly files are provided
+3. netCDF files, when yearly files are provided
-3. netCDF fiels, when monthly fiels are provided
+4. netCDF fiels, when monthly fiels are provided

-The time frequency of the of model input files should be specified on line 17, and it should be in minutes as time units.
+The time frequency of the of model should be in minutes as time units.
 Note that it is not the time step of the model, it is only of the forcing dataset.

 The model also accept datasets that are not in the model grid projection, or do not have the same grid size.
 For those cases, we can specified if each dataset requires a reprojection and/or interpolation.
-These options can be activated by changing the value from 0 to 1 on each of the corresponding dataset values on line 19 and 21 for reprojection and interpolation, respectively.
+These options can be activated by changing the value from 0 to 1 on each of the corresponding dataset values for reprojection and interpolation, respectively.
 The order of the reading iptions parameters is not allowed to change, it will result in errors or even stop the simulation.

-The order must allways follow: Precipitation, potential evapotranspiration, abstractions, crop factor (Kc), vegetation paramters (SAVI), overald flux boundary conditions.
 The following is an example of the configuration of reading parameters options.

 .. parsed-literal::

-    READING OPTIONS: PRE-PET-ABS-Kc-SAVI-FLUX ==========
+    {
+        "READING OPTIONS: PRE-PET-ABS-Kc-SAVI-FLUX": {
-    Read datasets: 0-csv 1-One-netCDF 2-Multi-netCDF(13)
-    3 2 0 0 0 0 0 0
+            "Read datasets: 0-csv 1-One-netCDF 2-Multi-netCDF": "0 0 0 0 0 0 0 0",
-    Dataset time step (minutes).....................(15)
-    30 60 60 60 60 60 60 60 60 60
+            "Dataset time step (minutes)": "60 60 60 60 60 60 60 60",
-    Reproject datasets: 0- disable 1- disable ......(17)
-    1 1 0 0 0 0 0 0
+            "Reproject datasets: 0- disable 1- enable": "0 0 0 0 0 0 0 0",
-    Interpolate datasets: 0- disable 1- disable ....(19)
-    1 1 0 0 0 0 0 0
+            "Interpolate datasets: 0- disable 1- enable": "0 0 0 0 0 0 0 0"
+        }
+    }

 Infiltration method selection
 """"""""""""""""""""""""""""""""
-DRYP has four types of infiltration methods implemented which can be selected by a specific code on line 22.
+DRYP has four types of infiltration methods implemented.
 The following codes can be chosen depending on the infiltration approach adopted:

-0. Schaake model,
+1. Schaake model,
-1. Philip's equation,
+2. Philip's equation,
-2. Upscaled Green and Ampt,
+3. Upscaled Green and Ampt,
-3. Modified Green and Ampt method.
+4. Modified Green and Ampt method.

 Groundwater component selection
 """""""""""""""""""""""""""""""""